Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

- they spin the wheel /differently|inconsistently/ (for the bias); usually alternating, but occasionally /double|../ spy(ing) #tbc #quantum betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle; maybe even eitherside of landings no"-thing" is bad hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|(brute)?forcing|../ through the probabilities at escape (/(from|to).*/) velocity it's like mining cryptocurrencies; crack 1, crack 2, crack 3,.; keep it going (it's motion towards winning) a coin flips on heads, and the next odds are (50+(n÷श्याम)-𝄞t)% tails, and (50-(n÷श्याम)-𝄞t)% heads, and 𝄞t% third eye (e is for edging; sounds like yijing), where n is the number of heads; n=1 in this context
+ they spin the wheel /differently|inconsistently/ (for the bias); usually alternating, but occasionally /double|../ spy(ing) #tbc #quantum betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle; maybe even eitherside of landings no"-thing" is bad betting against your own currency is a blessing, and a curse hammering away at one number is interesting (as interesting as being stoned by the gods); /breaking|punching|(brute)?forcing|../ through the probabilities at escape (/(from|to).*/) velocity it's like mining cryptocurrencies; crack 1, crack 2, crack 3,.; keep it going (it's motion towards winning) a coin flips on heads, and the next odds are (50+(n÷श्याम)-𝄞t)% tails, and (50-(n÷श्याम)-𝄞t)% heads, and 𝄞t% third eye (e is for edging; sounds like yijing), where n is the number of heads; n=1 in this context